gitme-waffles/README-Generator/README.md

 ```
 node index.js
 ```
-This is what to expect when finished
+This is what to expect when finished <br />
 ![readme-gen-bash](https://user-images.githubusercontent.com/85494162/138543004-5bd9ecf6-3d1e-434d-97d6-e7859e61eb55.png)

 Generated README is created in `Generated README` folder.